KitchenBoy08/Quest-MP/README.md

 ## Disclaimer

-#### THIS PORT IS NOT OFFICIALLY MAINTAINED BY LAKATRAZZ OR ENDORCED BY HIM, DO NOT BUG HIM ABOUT ANY ISSUES YOU MAY HAVE WITH THIS VERSION.
-#### THIS MOD IN GENERAL IS NOT AFFILIATED IN ANY WAY WITH SLZ OR ANY OTHER MOD/GAME DEVELOPERS
+#### THIS PROJECT IS NOT AFFILIATED WITH ANY OTHER MULTIPLAYER MODS OR STRESS LEVEL ZERO!
+This is its own standalone mod and shares no code with others, any similarities are coincidental!